sctanf/unplayer/README.md

 To use the browser extension in Firefox, you'll need to go to the **about:config** page and set **network.websocket.allowInsecureFromHTTPS** to true.

 If you want to use Spotify with UnPlayer, you need to use khanhas's <a href="https://github.com/khanhas/spicetify-cli/wiki/Guide-for-Rainmeter-user">Spicetify</a>.

-To manually check/install updates, refresh the main skin.
+Note: To manually check/install updates, refresh the main skin.
 Make sure updates are enabled in settings.

 **Features**
 * All players supported (NowPlaying, WebNowPlaying, Spotify, GPMDP)